git-sufi/School_Managment_System/README.md

 # School_Managment_System
-an application to manage student enrollment and balance.
+an application to manage student enrollments and balance.